Step 2 — Prepare the Page¶

 The page contains one Code block and is displayed without any template.
-Now go to the Site tab and click site.
-This is the mode that enables you to work with Pages.
-Click Edit and you will see that the home Page has only one zone with the block.
+Click Edit to enter a mode that enables you to work with Pages.
+You can see that the home Page has only one zone with the block.

 Remove the Tag block.
 Hover over it and select the trash icon from the menu.
-Switch to editing Page Fields and change the Title of the page to "Home".
+Click the Field button on the left of the top bar to switch to editing Page Fields.
+Change the Title of the page to "Home".
 Then, publish the Page to update its name.

 The design for the website you are making needs a layout with two zones: a main column and a narrower sidebar.
 Ibexa Experience provides only a one-zone default layout, so you need to create a new one.